SF-WDI-LABS/take-home-coding-challenge-workshop/front-end/readme.md

 ## Requirements:

-- Demonstrate use of web standards including HTML5.
+- Demonstrate use of web standards including valid HTML5.
-- Use a separate CSS file.
+- Use an external stylesheet CSS file.
 - Make the navbar responsive with at least one breakpoint (your choice as to how it looks on a smaller screen width).
 - Follow the style guidelines listed below.
 - Add buttons or links to login/logout.
+Use JavaScript to control whether the login or the logout button is shown; only one should be visible at a time.

 ## Bonuses

 - Use SASS or LESS to pre-compile your CSS.
 - Add a CSS animation with transitions.
-- Use JavaScript to control whether the login or the logout button is shown; only one should be visible at a time.

 ## Styling Guidelines